castronet/omegaTemp/README.md

 Enjoy the project :)

-I has a great results if you render the data in Grafana.
+The results are great if you render the data in Grafana.